sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 (More information on Secrets can be seen here: https://kubernetes.io/docs/concepts/configuration/secret/ )
 1. Copy the PEM file you downloaded earlier to the correct directory.
  - On the Developer Machine, open a "Files" session.
  - Navigate to _/home/student/Downloads_.
  - Copy the PEM certificate file that you downloaded from Event Streams earlier (probably called **es-cert.pem**) to _/home/student/generateScript_.
  - Rename this PEM certificate file to the following: **truststore-escert.crt** (yes, this means that it will no longer be a PEM file).
 Note: that this name structure must be of the form **truststore-ALIASNAME.crt**, where ALIASNAME will be generated as the alias for the certificate.
 Note down the ALIASNAME **escert**, because you will need to specify this later when deploying a BAR file.
 1. Edit the configuration files:
-  - On the Developer Machine, open a "Terminal" session.
+ - On the Developer Machine, open a Terminal session.
 Note that you will be signed in as _student_.
  - Navigate to _/home/student/generateScript_.
 This directory is already populated with the _generateSecret.sh_ tool that will generate the secret, and with the text files that form the input into that tool.
 This directory now also has your renamed PEM file (**truststore-ALIASNAME.crt**) in it, which also forms input into the tool.
  - Use either `gedit setdbparms.txt` or `vi setdbparms.txt` to edit the _setdbparms.txt_ file.
  - Replace the characters `<over-write with API Key>` with the API key that you saved or downloaded from Event Streams  earlier.
 Note that this must be done accurately, otherwise the connection from ACE to Event Streams will not work.
  - `Save` your changes and exit the editor.
 1. Sign into the CIP namespace and run the tool to generate the Secret.
  - In the Terminal session, execute `sudo cloudctl login`.
  - Provide the password for student: **Passw0rd!**.
  - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
 If a different one is specified, execute `sudo cloudctl logout` and try again.
  - Provide the CIP userid: **admin** with  password **admin**
  - Set the namespace context to **ace**.
 (We must set this now, because the Secret we are about to generate must be in namespace **ace**.)
  - Execute `./generateSecret.sh orders-secret`.
 This script takes in the various configuration files (including the PEM certificate and the API key) and then uses _kubectl_ to generate the Secret with name **orders-secret**.
 You should see a success message `secret/orders-secret created`.
 1. Check that the secret has been created, using the UI.
  - In a browser session, navigate to the ICP Portal: https://mycluster.icp:8443.
 	- Using the hamburger menu, navigate to `Configuration` -> `Secrets`.
 	- Confirm that Secret **orders-secret** has been created, and click it to open and check that it is is namespace **ace**.